Optimal martingale transport between radially symmetric marginals in general dimensions: Structure of optimal martingale transport in one dimension

-Uniqueness follows by usual argument, namely, if $\pi_1$ and $\pi_2$ are optimal solutions realized by $(S_1, T_1)$ and $(S_2, T_2)$ respectively, then the average $\frac{\pi_1 + \pi_2}{2}$ is also optimal and hence it must also be realized by two functions $(S,T)$.
-This implies that $S_1(x) = S_2(x)$ and $T_1(x) = T_2(x)$ for $\mu$ a.e. $x$, yielding uniqueness. \end{proof} In fact, we can say more on the structure of optimal martingale.
-Note that in the following lemma, the continuity of $\mu$ is not assumed.
+Uniqueness follows by the usual argument, namely, if $\pi_1$ and $\pi_2$ are optimal solutions realized by $(S_1, T_1)$ and $(S_2, T_2)$ respectively, then the average $\frac{\pi_1 + \pi_2}{2}$ is also optimal and hence it must also be realized by two functions $(S,T)$.
+This implies that $S_1(x) = S_2(x)$ and $T_1(x) = T_2(x)$ for $\mu$ a.e. $x$, yielding uniqueness. \end{proof} In fact, we can say more on the structure of optimal martingale couplings.
+We note that the rest of this section is largely motivated by \cite{HoKl12}.
+While \cite{HoKl12} gives a very detailed study, e.g. the construction of a martingale coupling and duality result for the cost $c(x,y)=|x-y|$, we shall be brief here and focus on the uniqueness property of the solution to \eqref{MGTP} for the class of costs \eqref{cost} for the main theorem in the next section.
+Note that in the rest of this section, we do not assume the continuity of $\mu$. \begin{lemma} Let $I$ be a bounded interval with boundary $\partial I = \{a,b\}$ and suppose $\nu(I)=0$.
+Let $\pi$ be a minimizer for the problem $\eqref{MGTP}$ with respect to the cost \eqref{cost}.
+Let $d \pi(x,y) = d \pi_x(y) d\mu(x)$ and if $x \in I$, then denote $\pi^+_x$ as the restriction of $\pi_x$ on $[b, \infty)$ and $\pi^-_x$ as the restriction of $\pi_x$ on $(-\infty, a]$.
+Then $x, x' \in I$ and $x < x'$ implies